findkit/findkit/packages/docs/docs/workers/runtime.md

 ### `.innerText` {#innerText}

-The `innerText` property available on `Element` nodes is the way to extract text for indexing.
+The `innerText` property available on `HTMLElement` nodes is the way to extract text for indexing.
 Findkit Crawler internally uses this too.
 It will generate line breaks between block level elements but not for between inline elements.